MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 ## Access Copilot in Viva Engage

-Users can access Copilot anywhere they write posts in Engage: the home feed, storyline, and community and campaign pages.
+Users can access Copilot anywhere they write posts in Engage: the home feed, storyline, and on community and campaign pages.

 :::image type="content" source="/viva/media/engage/admin/copilot-engage-home-start.png" alt-text="Screenshot shows the Open Copilot link on the Viva Engage Home page.":::